-VARIANCE #1: Per Section 134-2176, a variance to allow for a reduction in parking spaces from the 264 required parking spaces to the 142 provided parking spaces.
+VARIANCE #1: Per Section 134-2176, a variance to allow for a reduction in parking spaces from the 264 required parking spaces to the 141 provided parking spaces.

-- (1) Special conditions and circumstances exist which are peculiar to the land, structure or building involved and which are not applicable to other lands, structures or buildings in the same zoning district. - Applicant Response: The Town of Palm Beach Zoning Code's Off-Street Parking Standards are antiquated and do not reflect actual conditions of the site.
-The 125 Worth Avenue building is more than 90% leased and during a recent site visit at 2:00pm on a Wednesday in December 2022, a total of 31 cars were parked on site.
-The attached ULI Shared Parking Study more accurately reflects present-day industry off-street parking standards rather than those of 40 years ago. - (2) The special conditions and circumstances do not result from the actions of the applicant. - Applicant Response: The Applicant purchased the building in its present configuration with a limited amount of floor area on the fourth story.
-There is precedent for expanding legally nonconforming buildings as long as the existing roof and structural columns remain. - (3) Granting the variance requested will not confer on the applicant any special privilege that is denied by this chapter to other lands, buildings or structures in this same zoning district. - Applicant Response: Any other property owner in the C-WA zoning district with similar circumstances could request the same relief.
+- Special conditions and circumstances exist which are peculiar to the land, structure or building involved and which are not applicable to other lands, structures or buildings in the same zoning district. - Applicant Response: The Town of Palm Beach Zoning Code's Off-Street Parking Standards are antiquated and do not reflect actual conditions of the site.
+The 125 Worth Avenue building is more than 96% leased and during a recent site visit at 2:00pm on a Wednesday in December 2022, a total of 31 cars were parked on site.
+The attached ULI Shared Parking Study more accurately reflects present-day industry off-street parking standards rather than those of 40 years ago. - (2) The special conditions and circumstances do not result from the actions of the applicant. - Applicant Response: The building has been nonconforming for many years prior to the Applicant's acquisition of the property. - (3) Granting the variance requested will not confer on the applicant any special privilege that is denied by this chapter to other lands, buildings or structures in this same zoning district. - Applicant Response: Any other property owner in the C-WA zoning district with similar circumstances could request the same relief.